openalloc/SwiftTabler/README.md

 ## Tables

-You can choose from any of ten (10) variants, which break down along the following lines:
+You can choose from any of eleven (11) variants, which break down along the following lines:

 * List-based, ScrollView/LazyVStack-based, and ScrollView/LazyVGrid-based
 * Selection types offered: none, single-select, and multi-select, depending on base